-The colors of the coral along the massive underwater mountains were stunning, and we were fortunate enough to encounter around 5-6 different turtles.
-It’s also common to spot sharks out there, as well as Humphead Maori wrasses if you do a night dive here.
+The colors of the coral garden along the massive underwater mountains were stunning, and we were fortunate enough to encounter around 5-6 different turtles.
+It’s also common to spot reef sharks, lemon sharks, and Humphead Maori wrasses out there, especially if you do a night dive.

 Tahiti Itinerary Day 3: Teahupoo Surfari Full-Day Tour